tbrunsch/Hippodamus/README.md

 At first glance it does not seem to make any difference whether the task is stopped before or after starting execution as long as it has not yet terminated.
 This is only true for the behavior of `ResultHandle.get()`.
 Technically, there is a huge difference between both cases: In the first case we simply do not execute the task, while in the second case the task just gets informed about the stop request (see Section [Stopping Tasks](#stopping-tasks)).
 Whether it stops or not is the task's responsibility.

-The following table shows which combinations of who tries to retrieve the value of a task and in which state task is are possible:
+The following table shows which combinations of who tries to retrieve the value of a task and in which state the task is are possible:

 | |not yet executed|executing|stopped before termination|terminated regularly|terminated exceptionally|
 |---|:---:|:---:|:---:|:---:|:---:|